top of page

 MY CHILD HAS NEEDS THAT MAY NEED EXTRA ASSISTANCE.
 ARE THEY STILL ABLE TO COME?

 Our programs are designed for children to be in a group setting with one or two instructors.
 Our instructors do not have the capacity to care for a child who needs special one on one care on a regularly basis.
-Our instructors are not trained in working with children with developmental delays or have unique needs.
 If a child has needs that require one on one assistance, the child may still come with a caregiver to accompany them.

 DOES MY CHILD NEED TO BE POTTY TRAINED?